 - i.
-All trees and shrubs must be a minimum of 7.5m from the bullnose or back of walk extended through the island, which ever is greater, adjacent to primary streets. - ii.
+All trees and shrubs must be a minimum of 7.5m from the bullnose or back of walk extended through the island, whichever is greater, adjacent to primary streets. - ii.
 All trees and shrubs must be a minimum of 4.5m from 'any' bullnose adjacent to primary streets on irregular shaped islands. - iii.
 All trees and shrubs must be a minimum of 3.0m from the bullnose inside the cul-de-sac. - iv.
 All shrubs and deciduous trees (excluding poplars) must be planted 1.5m from back of curb. - v.
-All poplar trees, except for trembling aspen and Swedish Columnar aspen, must be planted 6.0m from back of curb. - vi.
+All Poplar trees, except for Trembling Aspen and Swedish Columnar Aspen, must be planted 6.0m from back of curb, except when the director of Parks and director of Roads give conditional approval. - vi.
 All coniferous trees must be planted 3.0m from back of curb.

-NOTE: To obtain line assignment and construction approvals for plantings, please submit seven (7) sets of folded drawings to Parks Planning and Development Services for new subdivisions, or seven (7) sets of folded drawings to Land Information & Mapping, Access Solutions for non-standard tree planting proposals, existing areas and where utility lines are involved.
+NOTE: To obtain line assignment and construction approvals for plantings, please; submit seven (7) sets of folded drawings to Parks Planning and Development Services for new subdivisions, or seven (7) sets of folded drawings to Infrastructure Information Services, Access Solutions for non-standard tree planting proposals existing areas and where utility lines are involved.

-.4 Play Structure Plantings
+5. Play Structure Plantings